schoudh5/CSE564Group29/README.md

 2. Serices
 ==
-    a)Code for the WCF services and the dll used. b)Code for the URI that host th service.
+    a)Code for the WCF services and the dll used. b)Code for the URI that hosting the service.
 3. Database
 ==
     Script of Database used in the execution.